OTM 300 — OPERATIONS AND SUPPLY CHAIN MANAGEMENT

 2-3 credits.

-Management of operations throughout an organization.
+Management of operations throughout an organization or supply chain.
 Emphasizes the coordination of resources to improve cost, quality, and customer service.
 Topics include capacity and materials management, operations strategy, and process improvement.

 OTM 701 — PRODUCT MANAGEMENT